Daman2461/PDF-to-Video/README.md

 ## License 📄
 MIT License
+## Future Scope
+- User can also prompt about a topic and a relevant video for that prompt shall be displayed, not requiring the user to input any text about the topic
 ## Need Help? ❓
 - Check API key validity
 - Ensure all dependencies are installed